Mahi Tahi: Working together to ensure cash-flow and confidence

 We’ve lowered the Official Cash Rate from 1 percent to 0.25 percent and we’re committed to keep it there for at least the next year.

-We’re keeping long-term interest rates down by buying up to $60bn of NZ Government Bonds, Local Government Funding Agency (LGFA) Bonds and NZ Government Inflation-Indexed Bonds in the secondary market.
-This takes the total size of the Large Scale Asset Purchases programme to $60 billion over 12 months.
+We’re keeping long-term interest rates down by buying up to $100bn of bonds in the secondary market by June 2022.
+The Large Scale Asset Purchase (LSAP) Programme includes NZ Government Bonds, Local Government Funding Agency Bonds and NZ Government Inflation-Indexed Bonds.

 Financial Stability: we’re ‘banking the banks’ to maximise their access to cash and keep the economy stable